Bootstrap inference in functional linear regression models with scalar response under heteroscedasticity: Real data analysis

 \section{Real data analysis}

-Bootstrap intervals and tests for projections are demonstrated with applications to Canadian weather data; another data application to medfly data is given in Section~S5.2 of the supplement \cite{supp}.
+Bootstrap intervals and tests are demonstrated in application to Canadian weather data.
 We analyze the Canadian weather dataset from the R package \texttt{fda} consisting of daily temperature and precipitation at 35 different locations in Canada \cite[cf.][]{RS05}.
 The regressor $X_i$ is the daily temperature on each day averaged over 1960 to 1994, and the response $Y_i$ is the log of total annual precipitation with base 10.
-Here, $i$ indexes the $n=35$ weather stations that record the temperatures and precipitations.
-The regressor curves $X_i$ are displayed in \autoref{fig_rda_cw_data}, where the thicker lines represent the average for four different regions in Canada, namely, Atlantic, Continental, Pacific, and Arctic regions.
-The new predictors $\xx_0 \equiv \{X_{0,l}\}_{l=1}^4$ under consideration for bootstrap inference are selected as these four average curves in each region as illustration.
-The centered observations are obtained as $X_i^c = X_i - \bar{X}$, $Y_i^c = Y_i - \bar{Y}$, and $X_{0,l}^c = X_{0,l} - \bar{X}$ before bootstrap inference.
-We will conduct inference of projections based on the proposed PB when the new (centered) daily temperatures are taken from $\xx_0^c \equiv \{X_{0,l}^c\}_{l=1}^4$.
+Pairs of temperature and precipitation are recorded at $n=35$ weather stations.
+The regressor curves $\{ X_i \}_{i=1}^n$ are displayed in \autoref{fig_rda_cw_data}, where the thicker lines represent the average for four different regions in Canada, namely, Atlantic, Continental, Pacific, and Arctic regions.
+The new predictors $\xx_0 \equiv \{X_{0,l}\}_{l=1}^4$ under consideration for bootstrap inference are selected as these four average curves in each region as illustration. { We then focus inference of centered projections $\langle \beta, X_{0,l}-\eo[X] \rangle$ (cf.~\autoref{cor_proj}), which essentially represents the conditional mean $\mu_0(X_{0,l}) =\eo[Y] + \langle \beta, X_{0,l}-\eo[X] \rangle$ at each regressor $X_{0,l}$ up to a common effect $\eo[Y]$ not involving the slope $\beta$. }

 Each weather station is located in one of the four regions, where each region exhibits a different pattern as shown in \autoref{fig_rda_cw_data}.
-This leads us to suspect the existence of different conditional variance of errors in FLRM \eqref{eq_model}.
-To investigate the heteroscedasticity, we estimate the variance from residuals for each region as $\hat{\s}_{r, k_n} = \left\{ n_r^{-1} \sum_{i \in \ii_r} (Y_i^c - \langle \hat{\beta}_{k_n}, X_i^c \rangle )^2 \right\}^{1/2}$, where $\ii_r$ and $n_r$, respectively, denote the index set of and the number of location in the $r$th region.
-Here, the estimator $\hat{\beta}_{k_n}$ used for computing residuals is constructed from the combined data $\dd_n^c \equiv \{(X_i^c, Y_i^c)\}_{i=1}^n$ over all four regions.
+This leads us to suspect the existence of different conditional variance of errors in FLRM \eqref{eq_model_intercept}.
+To investigate the heteroscedasticity, we estimate the variance from residuals for each region as $\hat{\s}_{r, k_n}^2 = n_r^{-1} \sum_{i \in \ii_r} (Y_i -\bar{Y} - \langle \hat{\beta}_{k_n}, X_i-\bar{X} \rangle )^2 $, where $\ii_r$ and $n_r$, respectively, denote the index set of and the number of location in the $r$th region.
+Here, the estimator $\hat{\beta}_{k_n}$ used for computing residuals is constructed from the combined data $ \{(X_i, Y_i)\}_{i=1}^n$ over all four regions.
 As shown in \autoref{fig_rda_cw_estSD}, homoscedastic error models seems implausible for this dataset.
-A similar conclusion is deduced from the residual plots given in Section~5.1 of the supplement.
+A similar conclusion is deduced from the residual plots given in Section~S5.1 of the supplement.